akponaokujeni/starter-academic/content/software_tutorials/reg_unmix/index.md

 ---
-title: Tutorial - Regression-based unmixing of urban land cover
+title: Tutorial - Urban mapping
 summary: Learn how to map urban class fractions using the regression-based unmixing workflow of the EnMAP-Box.
 tags:
 - Ongoing